Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - reconciliation: a situation in which 2 people/groups of people become friendly again after they have argued. (flute exchange scene.)
 - chuffed: pleased or happy.

+- recourse: a way of dealing with a difficult or unpleasant situation.
+- amicably: without arguments, legal action, or unpleasant behavior.
+- their faces hidden by the visors of their helmets (to describe moebius).
+- overlooking (something).

 Shirt: https://blog.kamiceria.com/2013/02/what-are-the-parts-of-a-men-shirt/